-And if you have a no-annual-fee card like the Chase Freedom, Chase Freedom Unlimited, Ink Business Unlimited Credit Card, or Ink Business Cash Credit Card, you can move points to an eligible Chase Ultimate Rewards account that allows you to transfer them directly to Hyatt at a 1:1 ratio.
+And if you have a no-annual-fee card like the Chase Freedom Unlimited®, Chase Freedom®, Ink Business Cash Credit Card and Ink Business Unlimited Credit Card, you can move points to an eligible Chase Ultimate Rewards account that allows you to transfer them directly to Hyatt at a 1:1 ratio.

-Hyatt has a no “blackout date” policy.
-But a standard room must be available in order for you to use points to book an award stay.
+Hyatt has a no blackout date policy.
+But a standard room must be available for you to use points to book an award stay.

-So before you transfer points to your loyalty account, its a good idea to confirm award nights are available.
-Because once you transfer Chase Ultimate Rewards points to Hyatt, you can NOT transfer them back.
+Before you transfer points to your loyalty account, it’s a good idea to confirm if award nights are available.
+Once you transfer Chase Ultimate Rewards points to Hyatt, you can not transfer them back.

 You just have to search your desired hotel and travel dates.
-Then, check the box to “Show World of Hyatt Points & Awards.”
+Then, check the box to “View Points.”

-In my sample search at the Andaz Napa, it shows award nights are available for 20,000 Hyatt points per night.
-This makes sense because it’s a Category 5 hotel.
+In our sample search at the Andaz Napa, it shows award nights are available for 25,000 Hyatt points per night.
+This makes sense because it’s a Category 6 hotel.

-And keep in mind, you can NOT book award stays at Hyatt’s all-inclusive hotels online.
-You must call Hyatt to book a room at an all-inclusive resorts like the Hyatt Ziva Los Cabos.
-Although it’s an extra step, it’s worth it to save money on a fantastic stay!
+You can’t book award stays at Hyatt’s all-inclusive hotels online.
+You must call Hyatt to book a room at an all-inclusive resort.
+It’s an extra step but it’s worth it to save money on a fantastic stay.

 Step 2.
-Link Your Hyatt Loyalty Number to Your Chase Ultimate Rewards Account
+Link your Hyatt account to your Chase Ultimate Rewards account

 Now that you know how many points you’ll have to transfer, log into your Chase Ultimate Rewards account and link your Hyatt account.